Adding On: What You Need to Know

 2. Evaluate the Existing Structure

 You also need to evaluate the walls to be sure they are suitable to hold another story, explains Dylan.
-Find out if they are load bearing walls or partition walls, which may not be able to support the new added structure.
-Dylan also points out that the original trusses that supported the former roof may need to be replaced with floor joists to hold the new floor and walls of the second story.
+For instance, partition walls may not be able to support the new structure.
+Dylan also points out that the trusses that originally supported the roof may need to be replaced with floor joists to hold the new floor and walls of the second story.

 Because this work could disturb the existing interior living spaces, it might be possible for the builder to install the new second floor structural members next to the original ceiling joists or truss chords.
 This "sistering" would allow the next story to be framed with minimal impact to the first.